-Pursuant to Federal Rule of Appellate Procedure 26.1 and Local Appellate Rule 26.1.1, amicus curiae Privacy International certifies that it does not have a parent corporation and that no publicly held corporation owns 10% or more of its stock.
+Pursuant to Federal Rules of Appellate Procedure 26.1 and 29(a)(4)(A) and Local Appellate Rule 26.1, amicus curiae Privacy International certifies that it does not have a parent corporation and that no publicly held corporation owns 10% or more of its stock.
+Pursuant to Local Rule 26.1, Privacy International further certifies that no publicly held corporation has a direct financial interest in the outcome of the litigation.